Mohamed-A-Elshaer/Edura-Academy/README.md

 (Mohamed-Day 5)

--First Design for the "MyCourses" student's screen.
+1-First Design for the "MyCourses" student's screen.
+2-Changing Profile picture feature has been added to the application (it can be changed only from the profile tab in the bottom navigation bar-to be added to the fill your profile page soon).

+(Mohamed-Day 6)

+-Fixed some bugs&logic problems for the profile picture feature-still to be mantained.